jmilkiewicz/OverheadCourse/courses/defence.markdown

 - **lobs**: how and when to use lobs and its different kinds effectively,
 - **volleys**: how to defend when being caught at the net and finally regain control of the rally

-By the end of the training session, you will have developed a deeper understanding of how to play, where to play, and when to play each of the overhead shots, allowing you to elevate your game and dominate the court.
+After attending this course, participants will gain a comprehensive understanding of the critical role defense plays in padel and how to effectively defend against various shots.
+They will acquire the skills and knowledge to anticipate and react quickly to shots that touch the side and back glass, enhancing their defensive capabilities.
+With improved court positioning, shot placement, and communication as a pair, participants will become confident and adept at keeping rallies under their control through strong defensive play.